publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch56/m__us_usc_t15_s2904.md

             (A) be responsible for coordinated planning and progress review for the Program;

-            (B) review all agency and department budget requests related to climate transmitted under subsection (g)(1) of this section and submit a report to the Office of Management and Budget concerning such budget requests;
+            (B) review all agency and department budget requests related to climate transmitted under subsection (g)(1) and submit a report to the Office of Management and Budget concerning such budget requests;

             (C) establish and maintain such interagency groups as the Board determines to be necessary to carry out its activities; and